NeumoNeumo/Linux-0.11/README.md

 calls meaning that these registers may be used in c functions.
 So we need to preserved them in the stack in advance.

+5. TSS: There is a huge difference in Task State Segment(TSS).
+In x86, it is used to store the context of a task thus enabling hardware task switching.
+	 However, this mechanism is slow and unsupported in x64.
+So we have to implement task switching in software.
+In x64, TSS is used to store the tack pointers for interrupts or privilege level switches and the offset to a I/O permission bit map.

+6. Segmentation: In x64, the function of segmentation is mostly replaced by paging mechanism.
+In the long mode, segmentation creates a flat 64-bit linear-address space, which means the space partition used in linux 0.11, namely, 64MB for each process in linear space, is largely deprecated.
+As a solution, we spare the lower half linear address as the user space and the higher half as kernel space (higher half kernel, HHK).

 ## 2.3 Roadmap
 - [x] Activate long mode @NeumoNeumo